ravisharma46/DaggerHiltExample/README.md

 # DaggerHiltExample
-The project is using dagger- Hilt, jetpack compose, ViewModel, Retrofit, Glide library,Compose ui
+The project is using dagger Hilt, jetpack compose, ViewModel, Retrofit, Glide library,Compose ui